 What are your thoughts on the advisory committee’s suggestions?
 What are your suggestions to promote our culture in the community?
 Your comments/suggestions will be submitted anonymously.

-If you have questions about the Tribal Comprehensive Plan feel free to call Collin at
+If you have questions about the Tribal Comprehensive Plan, call Collin Martens at

 907-772-3636 ext.
 105